Nate Warren Nate Warren

 My sixth playthrough clicked.
 The instructions sounded like poetry.
 The cards and the markers danced across the map with ease.
 I won the first battle in two moves, taking the baddie’s character card per the Barbarian’s skills.

-Second battle: Equally as swift, doubling a Spade attack from a ten to a twenty.
-I only encountered one curse before I got to the boss.
+Second battle: Equally as swift, doubling a spade attack from a 10 to a 20.
+I only encountered one Curse before I got to the boss.
 I won.
 I beat the boss, in shock that it fell with such ease.
 Mother Ayah must have guided me.
-I look back and realize that a) my doubling attack doesn’t work on the boss and b) I forgot to exhaust an equipment card prior to each turn.
+Then I look back and realize that a) my doubling attack doesn’t work on the Boss b) I forgot to exhaust an equipment card prior to each turn.
 Still, I sensed an honest victory in my future.

 52 Realms: Adventures - Map 1 “Tomb of the Ever-Wandering Soul” proved I can learn a new skill and even have a little bit of success with it in time.
 Now that I know the world of tabletop gaming isn’t as impenetrable as I once thought, I’m looking forward to learning my next game, and maybe even getting the second map for 52 Realms: Adventures.